 As part of organising your event it's important to consider security.
-The government have issued guidance to help people in charge of security at crowded places, including events.
+To help event/ security managers, the National Counter Terrorism Security Office have issued guidance on increasing the protection of crowded places from a terrorist attack.

 If you have already held an event, please take some time to complete our safety event feedback form and help us to improve our service.